People

 Non-Resident Affiliated Scholar

-Recent publications include: The global vernacular of governance and instruments: translating between the operating systems of China and the United States, Asia Pacific Journal of Public Administration; Environmental governance in China: Interactions between the state and “nonstate actors’; China’s campaign-style Internet finance governance: Causes, effects, and lessons learned for new information-based approaches to governance
+Recent publications include: The global vernacular of governance and instruments: translating between the operating systems of China and the United States in the Asia Pacific Journal of Public Administration; Environmental governance in China: Interactions between the state and “nonstate actors”; and China’s campaign-style Internet finance governance: Causes, effects, and lessons learned for new information-based approaches to governance.

 AaronHalegua.jpg